piotrC4/mqtt-ir-transceiver/README.md

 ### Configuration

-During first boot device will act as AP with SSID **IRTRANS-XXXXXX**.
+During first boot device will act as AP with SSID **IRTRANS-XXXXXXXX** (password is XXXXXXXX).
 Connect to this AP and go to http://192.168.4.1.
 Configure WIFI and MQTT paramters.

 ### Resetting configuration